-Spiders such as Black Widows and Brown Recluse use their venom to paralyze the prey including human, pets, and wild animals.
-Previously, we’ve discussed how you can repel or kill these arachnids using sprays, repellents, and spider bug bombs.
+Spiders such as Black Widows and Brown Recluse use their venom to paralyze the prey, including humans, pets, and wild animals.
+We’ve discussed how you can repel or kill these arachnids using sprays, repellents, and spider bug bombs.

-Windex is a common and readily available household cleaner and stain remover.
-So, a spider has just appeared in your sitting or bedroom and you’re wondering, does Windex kill spiders?
+Windex is a standard and readily available household cleaner and stain remover.
+So, a spider has just appeared in your sitting or bedroom, and you’re wondering, does Windex kill spiders?

 The direct answer is, YES, Windex will kill spiders since it contains ammonia (in water – ammonium hydroxide) and sodium dodecylbenzene sulfonate that’ll block the spider’s book lungs (breathing holes in spiders) and thus suffocating it.

-The ammonium concentration emits gas that repel spiders (and other insects) from your house or compound.
-Windex can also kill other insects such as fruit flies, ants and termites.
+The ammonium concentration emits a gas that repels spiders (and other insects) from your house or compound.
+Windex can also kill other insects such as fruit flies, ants, and termites.

-- Killing action/ ingredients in Windex.
+- Their Killing action/ ingredients in Windex.
 The chemicals ammonium hydroxide and Sodium dodecylbenzene sulfonate found in Windex work collectively to kill the spider on contact.
-The Sodium dodecylbenzene sulfonate accumulate and cling on the spiders’ air sacs blocking the path of air into respiratory system while Ammonium hydroxide is absorbed into the spiders’ blood stream.
+The Sodium dodecylbenzene sulfonate accumulates and clings on the spider’s air sacs blocking the path of air into the respiratory system, while Ammonium hydroxide is absorbed into the spiders’ bloodstream.

-- Oxygen is not absorbed into the blood stream in the book lungs (during intake circulation) due to high affinity of ammonia (ability to be absorb by red blood cells instead of oxygen).
+- Oxygen is not absorbed into the bloodstream in the book lungs (during intake circulation) due to the high affinity of ammonia (ability to be absorbed by red blood cells instead of oxygen).
 Therefore, ammonia in the Windex will cause the spider to suffocate to death on inhalation.

 2. How to Use/Spray Windex for maximum action.

-- Wear the eye protection (goggles) and nose mask (protects the respiratory system) before use.
-Ammonium component in the Windex cause burning sensation to eyes and irritation of breathing system when inhaled (can even chock you).
+- Wear eye protection (goggles) and nose mask (protects the respiratory system) before use.
+The ammonium component in the Windex causes a burning sensation to eyes and irritation of the breathing system when inhaled (can even chock you).

-- Identify the spider hideouts (in holes, cracks, in furniture, garage, within rocks, closets or cobwebs) without disturbing them.
+- Identify the spider hideouts (in holes, cracks, furniture, garage, within rocks, closets, or cobwebs) without disturbing them.